We’re so glad you stopped by this page. Here are some answers to questions you may have about attending church.

 The Uniting Church believes that God created us to be in community and to love each other.
 For this reason, worship is very important because it creates, builds and reminds us of that community.
 For Christians, belonging to a worshipping community connects us with the mission of God in the world.

-We’ve put together a list of jargon glossary which you can download here.
+We’ve put together a list of jargon (glossary) that may assist.